Adventure for All

 Qualified instructors and assistants will run the activities.
 Open to all special need groups and individuals from aged 8 years.

-£5 per participant (maximum of two carers per person are allowed free).
+Cost: £5 per participant (maximum of two carers per person are allowed free).

 This day is very popular therefore advance booking is strongly advised, although booking on the day may be possible if there is a cancellation (ring for availability).